tgk/tgk.github.com/_posts/2013-10-16-inspect-core-async-channels.markdown

 Thanks to Jonas Enlund for having created [cljsfiddle](http://cljsfiddle.net/).
 It's a great way to play around with ClojureScript and to share example code.

+### Update

+Timothy Baldridge has supplied a bit of insight in the comments section, namely that the ClojureScript version will work fine, as we do not need to worry about threads when accessing the ring buffer.
+The Clojure version, however, is not thread-safe, as `LinkedList`s are not thread-safe.
+You can wrap the buffer operations in an atom for your queue in your custom buffer implementation, and use an immutable datastructure.
+This will give you a performance hit, but you probably don't want to look at the content of a buffer in a high performant context.
+This is left as an exercise :).